 Our gastrointestinal cancer specialists have compiled some frequently asked questions to get you through some of your first questions.

 Clinical research trials are offered for GI cancer patients in the Portland, OR, and Vancouver, WA areas.
-Our partnership with US Oncology allows patients to participate in clinical research trials that have led to new cancer therapies being approved by the FDA.
+This allows patients to participate in clinical research trials that have led to new cancer therapies being approved by the FDA.
 We're currently working on finding new treatment options for colorectal cancer, stomach cancer, liver cancer, pancreatic cancer, and other GI cancers.

 Genetic testing is available at Compass Oncology throughout the Portland-Vancouver area to help patients and their families determine if there is a hereditary link to GI cancer.
 This helps determine the best cancer treatment options for the patient and helps family members make educated decisions for their own health.